sassoftware/ci360-extensions/README.md

 ### Deploying CI360 Agents

 For CI360 agent development, agent SDK needs to be downloaded and installed into the local Maven repository.
-See [`Download an Access Point SDK`](https://go.documentation.sas.com/doc/en/cintcdc/production.a/cintag/extapi-config-downloadsdk.htm) in SAS Customer Intelligence 360 admin guide.
+See [`Download the General Agent`](https://go.documentation.sas.com/doc/en/cintcdc/production.a/cintag/gen-access-download.htm) in SAS Customer Intelligence 360 admin guide.
+General Agent includes the SDK.

 To install SDK JAR into local Maven repository:
 ```